Vietnam.vn - Nền tảng quảng bá Việt Nam

 The suction cup containing the medicine temporarily sticks to the inner lining of the cheek.
 Photo: Luo Z

-Some drugs can only be given by injection, although most people do not like to take them that way.
-The problem with injectable drugs is that they are made of relatively large molecules.
-These molecules would be broken down by the digestive system if taken orally, and they are too large to enter the bloodstream through the intestinal wall.
+Some drugs can only be given by injection, although most people do not like this method.
+The problem with injectable drugs is that they are made up of relatively large molecules.
+These molecules would be broken down by the digestive system if taken orally, and are too large to enter the bloodstream through the intestinal wall.
 They are also too large to pass through the mucous membranes that line the inside of the cheeks (called the buccal mucosa) and the underside of the tongue.

 In tests with dogs (without harm), the suction cup successfully delivered the drug into the bloodstream.
 The empty cups were also tested on 40 people, most of whom said they preferred the method to injections.
 The cups remained in the volunteers' cheeks for about half an hour without causing any discomfort.